huxia1124/FilteredComboBoxControl/README.md

 - Easy to use.
 Just load the DLL and you have a new class "FilteredComboBox" ready to use
 - Self-contained.
 No neeed to forward notifications from parent window
 - Powerful.
 Supports multiple filters with an extra substring filter, highlighted.
+- Built on standard "ComboBox" control.
+It sends all standard CBN_XXX notifications

+Current Limitations: Works only in drop-down list mode.
+CBS_SORT is not supported and you need to sort the data by yourself before adding them into the combobox.